libmapper/libmapper/README.markdown

 memory, while still allowing the use of the libmapper admin protocol and GUIs to dynamically experiment with mapping.

-Although we provide a basic cross-platform GUI using [Qt](http://qt.nokia.com/), the most advanced user interface is still the Max/MSP implementation.
-Although this works extremely well, it is limited to platforms supported by Max/MSP.
-(In other words, not Linux.)
-There are currently plans to create a web-based front-end that will be cross-platform.
-Better ways of visualizing and interacting with the network are also an active research topic.

-Currently the only supported data types are 32-bit integers and 32-bit floating point.
-This covers most of our use cases, but we hope to expand this catalogue eventually.

 In the syntax for mathematical expressions, we include a method for indexing previous values to allow basic filter construction.
 This is done by index, but we also implemented a syntax for accessing previous